keitatofu/3Dto2D_Projection/README.md

 # 3Dto2D_Projection
-Create a 3D projected cube in to 2D Cartesian Plane and Animate it...somehow
+Create a 3D projected cube in to 2D Cartesian Plane and Animate it using the matplotlib built in python library.

+The FuncAnimation constructor takes a callable function (in my case variable called animate) which gets the current frame number as an argument (here i) and updates the plot.
+This means, all your intermediate points should be stored in an array (frames) and then later access those (possible to also compute the projection on the fly,but not recommended).
+The animation will then loop through the frames and apply the function to every frame.

 Sources used: